Otieno100/IP2-landing-page-for-Insurance-Website/README.md

 copyright (c) [2021] [Brian Otieno]

-Permission is hereby granted to any person obtaining a copy of this software and associated documentation files in the Software without restriction.
+Permission is hereby granted to any person obtaining a copy of this software and associated documentation files and in the Software without restriction.